 If you have reported Anti-Social Behaviour and you feel that insufficient action has been taken to resolve the matter, tell us about it under the Community Trigger.

 The Community Trigger is designed to ensure that there is a review where cases have been reported and no action has been taken.
 It is not a complaints procedure.

 Criteria for a Community Trigger:

-You have reported three separate incidents relating to the same problem in the past six months to the Council, Police or your landlord, and feel that insufficient action has been taken to resolve the matter.
+An individual has reported three separate incidents relating to the same problem in the past six months to the Council, Police or their landlord, and feel that insufficient action has been taken to resolve the matter.